SwiftPackageIndex/PackageList/README.md

 * Packages must have a Package.swift file (obviously?) in the root of the repository.
 * Packages must be written in **Swift 4.0 or later**.
+* Packages should compile without errors.
+Actually, this isn't a strict requirement but it's probably a good idea since you're about to add it to a package directory.
 * Packages should output valid JSON when `swift package dump-package` is run with the latest version of the Swift tools.
 Please check that you can execute this command in the root of the package directory before submitting.
 * The full HTTPS clone URL for the repository should be submitted, including the .git extension.
 * Packages can be on *any* publicly available git repository, not just GitHub.
 Just add the full HTTPS clone URL.